“I do not know which to prefer,

 Inspired by the Wallace Stevens poem, Thirteen Ways is a collection of photographs of my daughter, Eden, since she was born in 2006.
 The project is at once both a reflection of a father’s fascination with his child and a representation of the multiplicity of personalities that a young woman coming of age can choose to embody.

 In addition to inkjet prints, the project includes non-traditional photographic prints, including intaglio prints and cyanotypes.
-Images were taken with an antique 4x5” view camera, medium format film cameras and various digital cameras.
+Images were taken with a 4x5” view camera, medium format film cameras and various digital cameras.

 Read the review of Thirteen Ways in The Boston Globe